iskunalnayyar/hellometer/README.md

 The interactive plot zoom & pan are completely unlocked.
 Which means that you can scroll infinitely.
 I could limit the scrolling to the extremities of the data inside the plot.

+I could also have dived deeper into the analytics part of the assignment other than the insights mentioned above.